SteveKola/grimoirelab-microtasks/README.md

 > Create a sample profile with different identities and enrollments using the SortingHat UI.
 >
 The proof is right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask5). 😉

+### ✔️: microtask-6

+> Using the SortingHat GraphQL Console, create a query that fetches the data (identities, enrollments) of an individual profile.
+>
+The proof is right [here](https://github.com/SteveKola/grimoirelab-microtasks/tree/main/microtask6)